JuliaLang/www.julialang.org/community/stewards/index.md

 The spirit of community is crucial to free/open-source development.
 In the large majority of cases, interactions are naturally constructive, but in rare cases conflict can arise.
-This document explains the mechanisms for conflict reporting and resolution within the Julia community.
+This document explains the mechanisms for conflict reporting and resolution within the Julia community, to handle violations of the [Julia Community Standards](../standards).

 (Our procedures were informed in part by the [Complaint Resolution Policies and Procedures at the Massachusetts Institute of Technology](http://web.mit.edu/policies/9/9.6.html), but are necessarily more informal given the loose nature of the Julia community.)

 ## Stewards of the Community Standards